richardTowers/richardtowers.github.com/_posts/2022-01-23-how-i-manage-my-email.md

 ---
 layout: post
-title: "How I manage my Email"
+title: "How I manage my email"
 excerpt: >
   This is a post on how I manage my email inbox.
 Should be a strong contender for my most boring blog post.
 image: /static/images/screenshot-of-gmail-grafana-dashboard.png
 ---

-# How I Manage my Email
+# How I manage my email

 This is a post on how I manage my email inbox.
 Should be a strong contender for my most boring blog post.